AliHaiderAhmad001/BERT-from-Scratch-with-PyTorch/demo/DEMO.md

 ```

 #### Encoder layer
+Here we use **pre layer normalization**.
+This is the most common arrangement found in the literature; it places layer normalization within the span of the skip connections.
+This tends to be much more stable during training.
+Vaswani paper 2017 used **post layer normalization**.

 ```
 import torch
 import torch.nn as nn
-#from attention import MultiHeadAttention
-#from feed_forward import FeedForward
+from attention import MultiHeadAttention from feed_forward import FeedForward

 class Encoder(nn.Module):
     """